-The Master of Healthcare Administration (M.H.A.) provides the knowledge and practical skills necessary for Healthcare Administration.
-The program is designed for the person with employment experience within the health care field who is now seeking a career move into administration, or the person who is currently working in administration and now desires the theoretical tools to support this position.
-In this period, when great challenges face the health care system, excellence in management decision-making is of the greatest importance.
+The Master of Healthcare Administration (M.H.A.) with a concentration in Healthcare Administration provides the knowledge and practical skills necessary for Healthcare Administration.
+The program is designed for the person with employment experience within the healthcare field who is now seeking a career move into administration, or the person who is currently working in administration and now desires the theoretical tools to support this position.
+In this period, when great challenges face the healthcare system, excellence in management decision-making is of the greatest importance.
 The M.H.A. program provides a pragmatic approach which balances the theoretical with the practical, and is designed to aid the student in the decision-making process.
 After completion of the program, students are expected to be able to analyze problems, develop solutions, and articulate those solutions in well written and good oral form.

 Waivers are not granted for non-academic prior learning, and are determined solely on the basis of the student’s undergraduate or graduate record.
 All waivers require written approval by the advisor.

 Students are expected to be familiar with office/management software.